allabux21/gwright99.github.io/openshift4/01-install-podman-and-skopeo-on-WSL2.md

 I did notice that `eventLogger: file` was present though, so it made me think some of my earlier changes had stuck.
 To test this, I edited the `~/.config/containers/containers.conf` and commented out the `events_logger = "file"` line.
 My expectation was that, when I ran `podman system info` again, I should now see `eventLogger: journald`.
 I ran the podman system info command again and found the 'journald' entry.
 This proved that changes I made in the user-level config file WAS being reflected in the podman system info.

+The first thing I found was that I had missed a runtime entry.
+I found the line `# runtime = "runc"` and added a new line below `runtime = "crun"`.
+This change was confirmed when I checked the podman system info again.

+So how the hell do I change my cgroup version?
+This was starting to turn into a goosechase:
+1. This [stackoverflow post](https://stackoverflow.com/questions/61140609/how-do-i-change-the-cgroup-version-for-podman) asked the exact same question.
+The single answer mentioned 'systemd' (which clearly wasn't going to help me since WSL2 doesnt have it, or OpenRC (I had no idea what this was).
+A response to the answer mentioned that for Ubuntu20.04, the poster ended up editing /etc/default/grub.d/50-cloudimg-settings.cfg, followed by update-grub, followed by a reboot, to get podman to show cgroups v2.
+But the poster didnt say what they had actually added.

+1. This [GitHub Gist](https://gist.github.com/trevorwhitney/d83353ff59cc0b7d8ae58116d1fe98f0) said that - to enable cgroups v2 on a Google Cloud instance, you need to edit /etc/default/grub.d/50-cloudimg-settings.cfg and add `cgroup_no_v1=all` to the end of the GRUB_CMDLINE_LINUX_DEFAULT, so it looks something like `GRUB_CMDLINE_LINUX_DEFAULT="console=tty50 cgroup_no_v1=all".

+If I'm on cgroupsv1 did I need to make the v2 changes I did earlier?

+whereis crun

+missing fuse-overlayfs